FORMAL RESTRUCTURING UNDER THE BIA

 There are numerous provisions in the BIA which may impact a Proposal filing.
 There are also risks associated with same – for example, if a Proposal is not accepted by the creditors or approved by Court, a deemed bankruptcy will occur.

-If your company is experiencing financial difficulties and you are not sure if a Proposal is the right choice for you, your first step is to seek the assistance of a LIT.
-Please contact one of the professionals at Crowe MacKay & Company.
+If your company is experiencing financial difficulties and you are unsure if a Proposal is the right choice for you, your first step is to seek the assistance of a LIT.
+Please contact one of the professionals at Crowe MacKay & Company to discuss your corporate debt restructuring options in Vancouver.
 We will evaluate your financial situation and explain the pros and cons of the various options available that could help you solve your financial problems.
 We are here to help.